-The things that make La Sportiva approach shoes stand out from the rest
+The things that make men's and women's La Sportiva approach shoes stand out from the rest

 A celebrated footwear company with over 90 years of shoemaking experience, La Sportiva has been around for decades, putting out some of the best outdoor-centric shoes the world has ever seen.
 In their early days, they mostly produced boots especially built for mountain ascents, yet from there have taken leaps and bounds to develop more types of gear which include trail and backpacking hikers, ski boots, and, of course, approach-oriented kicks.
 If excellence in shoe creation is what you are after, particularly concerning approach footwear, La Sportiva is among the top brands to seriously consider.